makeupsomething/weather-app/README.md

 I think in an effort to pack more information into the page the app does not look that great on all screen sizes, especially at the larger and smaller end of the scales.
 There is a sweet spot in the middle though where I think it looks ok.

-In an effort to keep things more simple I intended to avoid newer react features such as hooks.
-I also did not want to use a state library like redux as this app is pretty small.
+~~In an effort to keep things more simple I intended to avoid newer react features such as hooks.
+I also did not want to use a state library like redux as this app is pretty small.~~
+Edit: I added hooks!

 The icons and weather description in the cards are not super accurate.
 I take the middle value for each day forecast and display that.
 So it is not always representative of what that days weather will be.